 Since we only had one night in London in December, we had to see what we could that night.
 When we returned the first week of January, many of the displays were already closed for the season.
 If you have more time or are looking for other displays as options, here are other commonly mentioned Christmas light displays in London:

-The Shard Christmas Lights: There is no switching on ceremony, but the top 20 floors of The Shard light up for the Christmas season starting on December 1, 2021.
-Keep your eyes open for the show every half an hour from 4 p.m. to 1 a.m.
-On New Year’s Eve, there is a special light show starting at midnight and lasting into the early hours of the morning.
+The Shard Christmas Lights: There is no switching on ceremony, but the top 20 floors of The Shard light up for the Christmas season starting on December 6, 2022 until New Year’s Eve.
+The display turns on at 5:30 p.m. each evening.
+This year’s theme is London at Christmas.

 Syon Park’s Enchanted Woodland: The Enchanted Woodland in Brentford End features an illuminated trail that takes about an hour to walk.
 The 600-year-old garden transforms with Christmas lights and decorations, and the Great Conservatory is a favorite for pictures.
-The Enchanted Woodland typically opens in November and closes the first weekend in December.
-In 2021, it was only open for 3 weekends in November (November 12 – November 28).
+The Enchanted Woodland opens in November 2022, but it closes the first weekend in December.
 Tickets sell out, so purchase them ahead of time.
 Tickets can be purchased here and start at £10.